-Originally from Hawke’s Bay, Emily fell in love with the University campus when she visited her two older brothers, who were Waikato Management School students at the time.
-She couldn’t wait to follow in their footsteps and enrolled in a Bachelor of Communication Studies in 2015.
+Originally from Hawke’s Bay, Emily Gallagher fell in love with the University of Waikato campus when she visited her two older brothers, who were both studying at Waikato Management School at the time.
+She couldn’t wait to follow in their footsteps and enrolled in a Bachelor of Communication Studies.

 Emily soon became involved with many aspects of university life.
 She joined the Management Communication Students Association (MCSA), became a student representative, volunteered for a mayoral campaign, and interned at not-for-profit organisation Women in Politics.

 “The University offers so many job and internship opportunities, which has been really helpful for my transition into the workforce,” Emily says.